Kerdek/fft-ultra-light/README.md

 ## Building

 If compiling the assembly edition, use NASM to create a shared object from the desired version of the assembly portion of the source.
-Compile and link the C portion of the source using any C compiler and linker.
+Compile and link the C portion of the source using any C compiler.
+Link using any desired linker.

 ### For example, on Ubuntu 18.04: